 Newborn Healthcare: In the Hospital & After

-Chapel Hill Pediatrics and Adolescents wants to make sure that you have the best experience possible in the hospital, and after in checkups with our pediatricians.
+Chapel Hill Pediatrics and Adolescents want to make sure that you have the best experience possible in the hospital, and after in checkups with our pediatricians.
 We’ve provided the steps below to outline what you can expect from your healthcare providers through delivery and after.
 We’ve also included recommendations for important steps you should take to make sure the experience goes smoothly.

 - Before Delivery: Notify the hospital staff that you plan to be followed by Chapel Hill Pediatrics and Adolescents and provide them with your primary care pediatrician’s name.